miclindb/BioSim_G09_Michael_Daniel/doc/_build/html/_sources/about.rst.txt

 Acknowledgements
 ----------------
-We are grateful to: *Yngve Mardal Moe*, director of EPAP, and special advisors *Daniel Prince*, *Ngoc Bao* and *Ahmed Albuni* for their advice and helpful guidance with this project.
+We are grateful to *Yngve Mardal Moe*, director of EPAP, and special advisors *Daniel Prince*, *Ngoc Bao* and *Ahmed Albuni* for their advice and helpful guidance with this project.